leclere/TP-Saclay/README.md

 # TP-Saclay

-You will find here the files for the homework for the course "Stochastic Optimization".
+You will find here the files for the homework for the course "Stochastic Optimization"(http://cermics.enpc.fr/~leclerev/OptimizationSaclay.html).

 ## The practical work